OTT Business Models: A Complete Guide

 How can I increase revenue with an OTT business model?

-Targeting ads, upselling premium plans, combining services, and broadening your content collection to draw in more subscribers are all excellent ways to help you boost income.
+Targeting ads, upselling premium plans, combining services, and expanding your content collection are all excellent ways to help boost your income.

 What are common revenue streams in OTT platforms?